Meet Amber, an experienced external investigator and alternative resolutions facilitator.

 - A Co-chair of the Maine Association for Public Interest Law

-- A student attorney for Maine Law’s Refugee and Human Rights Clinic, assisting low-income immigrants through a broad range of cases and projects
+- A student attorney for University of Maine School of Law’s Refugee and Human Rights Clinic, assisting low-income immigrants through a broad range of cases and projects

 - A Judicial extern for the Honorable Kermit Lipez, at the U.S. Court of Appeals First Circuit

 - A Coordinator for the University of Vermont’s Study Abroad Program in Oaxaca, Mexico

 - Traveling extensively through Mexico, Central America, South America, Southeast Asia, and Oceania

 Travelling, surfing, snowboarding, gardening, at a music show, reading, practicing yoga, or spending time in the great outdoors.

 JD, University of Maine School of Law, magna cum laude

 State of Maine